jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 ---

 ## Space Configuration

-As a larger group (all four groups sharing the station), you will:

 - Define and set up a **main working area** to place all objects and instruments.
   You may be seated with a table in front of you, working on the floor, or using another configuration.